October 8, 2022

 In the majority of cases, for shipping requirements, the transloading process usually takes place at a warehouse, i.e., a transload warehouse facility using loading equipment suitable for cargo handling.

 N.B.
 The term transloading is frequently interchanged with the terminology 'cross-dock.
 This is dependent if the goods are stored, sorted, or consolidated on the dock of a warehouse before delivery to the final destination.
-Both a cross-dock or a transloading service can enhance your speed to market.
+Both a cross-dock or a transloading service can enhance your speed to market, particularly in 3PL logistics warehousing in Southern California.

 When a shipment is going to multiple locations, a “transload fee” is applied that covers the labor for de-consolidation at the warehouse, palletizing the freight and loading it into the trucks for final delivery.

-Transloading process: Combining these transportation methods provides shippers cost savings, flexibility, and the opportunity to expand business and market reach, moving freight where it needs to be!
+Combining multiple transportation methods to create transloads provides shippers cost savings, flexibility, and the opportunity to expand business and market reach, moving freight where it needs to be!
+Here’s what that typically entails:

-With alternative routings via our transloading facilities to provide cost savings to our clients, Crane Worldwide Logistics has transloading warehouse capabilities at several locations, including Savannah, Houston, Newark, Seattle, and Long Beach.
+With alternative routings via our transloading facilities to provide cost savings to our clients, Crane Worldwide Logistics has transloading warehouse capabilities at many locations, including Savannah, Houston, Newark, Seattle, and Long Beach.

 Port congestion is increasingly adding significant U.S. supply chain delays for our clients.
-By investing in our transload service, our goal is to minimize disruption, cost, and delays in our client's supply chain models.
-Our goal is to keep supply chains moving and ensure your products reach their final destination in a timely manner.
+By investing in our transload service, our goal is to provide the best service possible.
+Ultimately, we work to keep supply chains moving and ensure your products reach their final destination in a timely manner.
 Do you have the most efficient routing for your shipments?
 Do you need cost effective U.S. transloading services?

 Are you ready to get started?